joostkremers/writeroom-mode/README.md

 ## Fullscreen limitations ##

 Fullscreen as implemented here only works on Linux.
-It can be made to work on OS X as well, if you compile Emacs with the patches from <ftp://ftp.math.s.chiba-u.ac.jp/emacs/>.
+It can be made to work on OS X as well, if you install Yamamoto Mitsuharu's Emacs-Mac port.
+The easiest way of doing so is by using the repo at <https://github.com/railwaycat/emacs-mac-port> and one of the methods described there.
 Alternatively, OS X has its own way of making windows fullscreen: <http://support.apple.com/kb/PH4530>.

 More tips on getting a fullscreen Emacs can be found here: <http://emacswiki.org/emacs/FullScreen>